lily1110/SpokenEnglish30Days/Day1-Success in life.md

 > An eye for an eye.

 There are several **keys to** sucess.
 First, your goal must be practical and practicable.If you set your goal too high, **chances are** that you will never **attain it**.
 Next you have to make a plan of doing it.
-Youcan take some steps to realize it.Since the process is quit tough, you need to be diligent, patient and **persevering**.
+You can take some steps to realize it.
+Since the process is quit tough, you need to be diligent, patient and **persevering**.

 > key to